 Proving content marketing ROI is possible if you're willing to put in the effort.
 And that effort will pay off with increased confidence in your content marketing strategy.

-Of all the respondents to the MarketingProfs study, only 25% reported having a dedicated content marketing team.
+Only 25% of the content marketing survey respondents reported having a dedicated content marketing team.

 Having a team in place to create and implement your content helps in a number of ways.
 For starters, it streamlines the process and makes the quality and quantity of your content more consistent.
-Plus, when you have a team working closely with you, they get to know your brand better, which improves the content they create.
+Plus, when you have a team working closely with you, the team members get to know your brand better, which improves the content they create.

 Keep in mind that this doesn't have to be a large team.
 For a smaller business, this might mean a team of 1-2 people who can create content and steer the strategy int he direction where it needs to go.